Hittites: Post-Hittite period

+Although the capital of Hattuša is recognized as having been abandoned around 1190 BCE, this abandonment was not absolute.
+For decades before this, since the reign of Muwatalli II, the population of the city had been in decline.
+The evacuation concerned mainly the officialdom, with a modest native population remaining in Hattuša until the 10th century BCE.
+Red-painted ceramic ware was introduced into the area, often associated with the Kaška.
+Two decades later, changes west around Gordion after the capital's abandonment saw the end of the Wheel-made ceramics (Hittite) at the end of the 10th century.
+Eventually the Phrygians would take over.
+A possible rump state could have survived in the modern Karaman Province.

 By 1160 BC, the political situation in Asia Minor looked vastly different from that of only 25 years earlier.
 In that year, the Assyrian king Tiglath-Pileser I was defeating the Mushki (Phrygians) who had been attempting to press into Assyrian colonies in southern Anatolia from the Anatolian highlands, and the Kaska people, the Hittites' old enemies from the northern hill-country between Hatti and the Black Sea, seem to have joined them soon after.
 The Phrygians had apparently overrun Cappadocia from the West, with recently discovered epigraphic evidence confirming their origins as the Balkan "Bryges" tribe, forced out by the Macedonians.

 Although the Hittite Kingdom disappeared from Anatolia at this point, there emerged a number of so-called Syro-Hittite states in Anatolia and northern Syria.
-They were the successors of the Hittite Kingdom.
-The most notable Syro-Hittite kingdoms were those at Carchemish and Melid.
-With the ruling family in Carchemish believed to have been a cadet branch of the then defunct central ruling Hittite line.
+In the aftermath of the collapse of Hattuša, Karkemiš under Kuzi-Teššub (an cadet branch of the Royal Hittite dynasty) expanded the city into an hegemon over an region spanning from the Euphratis to Malatya claiming the title of Great King.
 These Syro-Hittite states gradually fell under the control of the Neo-Assyrian Empire (911–608 BC).
 Carchemish and Melid were made vassals of Assyria under Shalmaneser III (858–823 BC), and fully incorporated into Assyria during the reign of Sargon II (722–705 BC).

 A large and powerful state known as Tabal occupied much of southern Anatolia.
 Known as Greek Tibarenoi (Τιβαρηνοί), Latin Tibareni, Thobeles in Josephus, their language may have been Luwian, testified to by monuments written using Anatolian hieroglyphs.
 This state too was conquered and incorporated into the vast Neo-Assyrian Empire.

 Ultimately, both Luwian hieroglyphs and cuneiform were rendered obsolete by an innovation, the alphabet, which seems to have entered Anatolia simultaneously from the Aegean (with the Bryges, who changed their name to Phrygians), and from the Phoenicians and neighboring peoples in Syria.